Modulation of Non-equilibrium Structures of Active Dipolar Particles by an External Field: Impact of external field on structure formation of active dipolar particles

-We argue that the non-monotonic behavior observed in Figs. \ref{fig:polarization_active} and \ref{fig:distributions_panels} arises from the sustained reconfiguration dynamics of strongly dipolar active systems \cite{Kelidou}.
-As the active force increases, these systems form transient active polymeric assemblies that periodically break due to activity, causing the simultaneous depolarization of multiple dipoles.
-This leads to greater polarization loss than in a gaseous state, resulting in sub-\textit{Langevin behavior}.
-In Fig.~\ref{fig:pol_loss_schematic}, we present a schematic representation of this mechanism in two dimensions, where a fragment of a polarized chain breaks apart, leading to the subsequent simultaneous depolarization of several dipolar particles, causing a sub-\textit{Langevin} behavior.
+We argue that the non-monotonic behavior observed in Figs.~\ref{fig:polarization_active} and \ref{fig:distributions_panels} arises from the existence of active short filamentous assemblies.
+As the active force increases, large interconnected branched structures break into smaller assemblies, {\it e.g.}, active chains, that frequently reorient and restructure due to activity-induced bond breaking and reformation, causing the simultaneous depolarization of multiple dipoles.
+These structural correlations lead to greater polarization loss than in a gaseous state, resulting in sub-\textit{Langevin behavior}.
+In Fig.~\ref{fig:pol_loss_schematic}, we present a schematic representation of these mechanisms in two dimensions.
 Further increasing activity results in the onset of a \textit{gas} whose orientational responds corresponds to $P_L$, thereby giving rise to the observed non-monotonous behavior.

 This interpretation is supported by Fig.~\ref{fig:comp_pol_phi}, where we plot, in the top panels, the mean normalized polarization $P$, and in the bottom panels, the mean chain fraction $\phi_c$, as functions of $f^{a*}$ for $\lambda=$ (\textbf{a}) 6.25 and (\textbf{b}) 12.25, and for field strengths $\eta = 0.7$, $5$, and $10$.
-In agreement with the above suggestion, we observe that the polarization minima coincides with the chain fraction maxima, the latter logically shifting to higher activities as $\eta$ increases and promotes bonding.
+In agreement with the above suggestion, we observe that the polarization minima coincide with the chain fraction maxima, emphasizing the role of structural correlations of chain-like elements in the polarization behavior.
+This maximum logically shifts to higher activities as $\eta$ increases and promotes bonding.
 However, although a maximum in $\phi_c$ is observed for both dipolar coupling strengths, the polarization minimum is considerably more pronounced at $\lambda = 12.25$ than at $\lambda = 6.25$.